dlccyes/CollegeNotes/docs/UIUCNotes/CS425 Distributed Systems.md

 - processes virtually sharing memory pages
 - owner = process with the latest version of a page
 - each page in R/W state
-- R state -> all processes have copy
+- R state -> all processes can have copy
 - W state -> only owner has copy
 - read scenarios
     - process 1 wants to read but has no copy while others have R copy -> ask for copy with multicast -> get page, mark as R, and save to cache -> read